NehaUpadhyay12/nehaupadhyay.github.io/_posts/2019-03-10-creating-library-angular6.markdown

 <img src="/images/post1-creating-library-angular/screenshot-12.png">

-The CLI has added a ‘paths’ section to tsconfig.json in the root of employee-portal.
+The CLI has added a "paths" section to tsconfig.json in the root of employee-portal.

 <img src="/images/post1-creating-library-angular/screenshot-13.png">

 This change to tsconfig.json will allow our other projects to access our library at development time.
 A section for "emp-shared" project gets added to "angular.json" similar to "workitems" and "timesheet".
-Notice the "projectType" is "library".
+Notice the "projectType" is "library" for our library project.

 <img src="/images/post1-creating-library-angular/screenshot-14.png">

 <h2><strong>Create Component and Service in the Library</strong></h2>

 We will create a component and a service in the library.
-The service will be responsible to get the details of the currently logged in user in the portal.
+The service will be responsible for getting the details of the currently logged-in user in the portal.
 The component will display this information on a page with the help of html selector.
 The selector can then be consumed by "workitems" and "timesheet" projects as this information is something which is common for both the applications.

 In order to create a component inside the library, either we have to change the directory from the root to "emp-shared" or we can use the below command by specifying the project name while running the command in the root folder.